stiac/accessibility_widget/README.md

 ### Styling

 - The menu now uses Tailwind CSS classes.
-If your page does not already include Tailwind, the plugin injects the CDN build automatically when the panel loads.
+If your page does not already include Tailwind, the plugin injects the CDN build automatically when the panel loads (set `data-tailwind="false"` to disable the helper or `data-tailwind-cdn` to point at a self-hosted build).
 - Adjust the colour scheme quickly by editing the CSS variables (`--a11y-stiac-color-1`, `--a11y-stiac-color-2`, `--a11y-stiac-hover-color`, `--a11y-stiac-hover-text-color`, `--a11y-stiac-text-color`, `--a11y-stiac-header-bg-color`, `--a11y-stiac-header-text-color`, `--a11y-stiac-control-active-bg-color`, `--a11y-stiac-control-active-text-color`) at the top of `accessibility-menu.js`.

 ### Script data attributes